Monthly Employer Briefing: April 2026

 Key themes in 2026 state legislative activity include:

-• Worker classification.
-Bills addressing independent contractor classification criteria, freelance worker protections, and gig worker rights continue to be introduced.
+- Worker classification.
+Employers should monitor bills addressing independent contractor classification criteria, freelance worker protections, and gig worker rights that may be under consideration in several states.

 Immigration Enforcement Developments